Central Configurations with Unequal Masses: Finiteness in Several Exceptional Cases of Five Bodies: Some of exceptional cases for five bodies

-In~\cite{AK}, sixteen exceptional cases of mass parameters are identified, corresponding to the diagrams in Figure 11 of that work.
+In~\cite{AK}, exceptional cases of mass parameters are identified, corresponding to the diagrams in Figure 11 of that work.
 For these cases, the finiteness of the number of equivalence classes of central configurations has not been established.

-In the present work, we investigate three of these exceptional cases.
-Although these cases are defined by certain polynomial relations among the masses, our analysis is restricted to several specific discrete choices of mass parameters.
-Consequently, we do not claim to resolve the finiteness question for these exceptional cases in general.
+In the present work, we investigate one of these exceptional cases.
+Although this cases are defined by $m_1=m_2$ and $m_3=m_4$, our analysis is restricted to several specific discrete choices of mass parameters.
+Consequently, we do not claim to resolve the finiteness question for this exceptional case in general.
+We also investigate two other cases of polynomial relation between masses defined by a single equation, hence not exceptional in the sense of Albouy-Kaloshin, but they are derived from some difficult diagrams in Figure 11 of \cite{AK}.
+For these cases we obtain exceptional masses, when some other polynomial equation (there are many of them) is added, as explained in the proof of Theorem 6 on page 582 of \cite{AK}.

 When presenting our results for different mass values, we classify planar CCs as collinear, concave, or convex (pentagonal).
 Collinear solutions, which arise from Moulton’s Theorem and Conley’s Theorem, are treated separately from the other cases; this allows our program to classify them unambiguously.